Mean Field Games of Controls with Boundary Conditions & Invariance Constraints: Introduction

 \begin{remark} We note that $X(t) \sim m(t)$ and $(X(t),-D_pH(t,X(t),D_xu(t,X(t)),\mu(t))) \sim \mu(t)$, where \begin{enumerate} \item In the Dirichlet case,

 where $B(t)$ denotes $n$-dimensional Brownian motion and $\tau$ is the stopping time

 (See \cite{bongini2024mean}). \item In the Neumann case,

-where $L(t)$ is the local time of $X(t)$.
+where $L(t)$ is the local time of $X(t)$ and $\n(x)$ is the unit outward normal vector.
 For convex $\Omega$, \cite{tanaka1979stochastic} shows that this equation can be solved.
 See \cite{bo2025mean} for an analysis of reflection boundary conditions in the case of MFGCs specifically. \end{enumerate} \end{remark}